Rafter Length Calculator

 Best practices include:

-- Data Gathering Tips: Prioritize precise measurements of your roof’s span and rise for reliable inputs.
+• Data Gathering Tips: Prioritize precise measurements of your roof’s span (in meters) and pitch (in degrees) for reliable inputs.

-- Rounding and Estimations: Be cautious with rounding; minor adjustments can compound into significant errors.
+• Rounding and Estimations: Be cautious with rounding; minor adjustments can compound into significant errors.
+The calculator displays results to two decimal places (meters).

 Rafter Length Case Study Example